Brad Boimler: Season 3

 Boimler is revealed to be of a family of raisin farmers, a family profession which he dislikes with such intensity that the fact that numerous comely female co-workers on that farm are continually propositioning him is of no interest.
 In addition, his career advances in subtle ways, such as when he was assigned with Mariner to a Starfleet recruitment booth at a local event, a task made more difficult being surrounded by other organizations that openly hold the officers in derisive contempt.
-When the abuse extends to having his uniform's rank pip to being dislodged and stepped on, Boimler goes into a violent tantrum in response, which inadvertently sparks considerable recruitment interest in a service that can inspire such confidence in their members.
+When the abuse extends to having his uniform's rank pip dislodged and stepped on, Boimler goes into a violent tantrum in response, which inadvertently sparks considerable recruitment interest in a service that can inspire such confidence in their members.
 As a result, while Boimler is officially reprimanded for the incident and sent to the brig, his First Officer privately commends him for his defense of Starfleet.
+Boimler later falls into a depression after learning that his transporter clone William had died in a freak accident on the Titan, leading to Boimler searching for the meaning of life.
+Unbeknownst to anyone, William's death was actually faked by Section 31 so that he could join the shadowy organization.